livetime-language/canvas-template/readme.md

-Template for a 2D game
+Template for an 2D game using a canvas for rendering